 It doesn’t end there.
 Raw statistics such as yards per pass attempt lead to rankings for pass offense and defense.
 The algorithm adjust these raw quantities for strength of schedule, which opens up a rich set of insights into football.
-For more on the recent passing and rushing numbers we crunched from the 2011 college football season, click here.
 We are still exploring all the different types of statistics that our algorithm can turn into a set of rankings.
 Pass rush versus pass protection based on sack rate might be an interesting one.

 5. Win probabilities for games, tourneys and seasons

 The predicted margin of victory from our algorithm can be turned into a win probability.
 For sports like basketball in which each games produces a winner, this method produces a probability for each team.
-For sports like soccer in which teams can tie, we’re still working on our methods for win, loss and tie probabilities.
+For sports like soccer in which teams can tie, there are now three outcomes to assign a probability.

 These win probabilities also allow us to forecast the outcomes of tournaments and seasons.
 We program a computer to play the tourney or season many times, flipping a coin for every game according to our win probabilities.
-For example, Kentucky had a 16% chance of winning the 2012 NCAA men’s basketball tournament, while Spain had a 22% likelihood of winning Euro 2012.
+For example, you can check out the latest NCAA tournament win probabilities by clicking here.

 6. Diminishing returns for blow outs